Woman working on a laptop

 There are many different communication assessments available to figure out which style people typically use to communicate.
 We will cover 3 of the most common assessments and how they approach communication styles.

-The True Colors Assessment splits people into 4 separate categories that correspond to colours – Orange, Gold, Green, and Blue.
+The True Colours Assessment splits people into 4 separate categories that correspond to colours – Orange, Gold, Green, and Blue.

 Each person typically falls into one of these 4 colours, and the assessment helps people understand how their colour typically behaves and how they can work with people that have a different “personality colour”.
 Due to the use of visual colours, this assessment would be welcomed in industries that thrive on art and creativity.